 Master of Science (Mineral Economics)

 Doctor of Philosophy (Mineral Economics)

-Masters of Science (Engineering and Technology Management)
+Master of Science (Engineering and Technology Management)

 Mineral Economics Program Description:

 In an increasingly global and technical world, government and industry leaders in the mineral and energy areas require a strong foundation in economic and business skills.
 The Division of Economics and Business offers such skills in unique graduate programs leading to M.S. and Ph.D. degrees in Mineral Economics.
-Course work and research in the Mineral Economics degrees emphasize the application of economic principles and business methods to mineral, energy, and related environmental and technological issues.
+Course work and research in Mineral Economics emphasize the application of economic principles and business methods to mineral, energy, and related environmental and technological issues.
 Students in the Mineral Economics Program select from one of two areas of specialization: Economics and Public Policy (E&PP) or Quantitative Business Methods/Operations Research (QBM/OR).
 The E&PP specialization focuses on the optimal use of scarce energy and mineral resources with a global perspective.
 It provides institutional knowledge coupled with economics, mathematical and statistical tools to analyze and understand how the world of energy and minerals works to guide and shape industry change.
 The QBM/OR specialization emphasizes the application of quantitative business methods such as optimization, simulation, decision analysis, and project management to minerals and energy related manufacturing, exploration, resource allocation, and other decision-making processes.
-Fields of Research The faculty applies a wide variety of economic and analytical business tools including international trade, resource, economics, environmental economics, industrial organization, metal market analysis, energy economics, applied microeconomics, applied econometrics, management theory and practice, finance and investment analysis, exploration economics, decision analysis, utility theory, and corporate risk policy.
+Fields of Research Faculty members carry out applied research in a variety of areas including international trade, resource economics, environmental economics, industrial organization, metal market analysis, energy economics, applied microeconomics, applied econometrics, management theory and practice, finance and investment analysis, exploration economics, decision analysis, utility theory, and corporate risk policy.
 Mineral Economics Program Requirements: